This writeup is broken into two parts: the present day cash flow and long term performance.

 Good rental investments do not always include positive cash flow out of the gate or even ever.
 This is because appreciation and other factors affect the attractiveness of a rental property investment.

-This does not mean cash flow or rental income matter.
+This does not mean cash flow or rental do not income matter.
 Rather, that areas with greater appreciation and value endurance are likely to have lower present day cash flows.

 In addition to cash flow, Pellego calculates a "relative cap rate" to evaluate rental performance compared to local averages.
 Specifically:

 Relative Cap Rate = Property Cap Rate / Average Zip Code Cap Rate

 A relative cap rate of 1.3x means the purchase cap rate is 30% greater than the zip code average.

 It is important to note that Pellego calculates cap rate in two different ways.
 The average cap rate is calculated with the average rent per square foot and the average value per square foot.
 The subject property cap rate is calculated based on the sum of purchase price and rehab, since the true cost of purchase includes any costs required to get the property rent-ready.